September 2006 Ampeer Correction

 Excessive Right Trim Adjustment: First I used a Robart Incidence meter on each wing panel near the root and tip to determine if I had inadvertently ironed a twist into the wing when putting on the new bottom covering and tightening the top covering.
 I measured, measured and measured again, over and over, and I could find no twist in either panel.

 Next, I checked the lateral balance and added 7g of weight to the right wing tip.
 Hardly much at all, and probably not the major cause of the excessive right trim need to fly the plane level.
-Finally, I found the left elevator half to be 3/16" higher than the right elevator half.
-This may very well be the major cause for the excessive right trim.

 The elevator halves were very, very carefully adjusted so that the transmitter trim could be set back to neutral.